akingdom/start-site/README.md

     @app.get("/api/hello")
     async def hello():
         return {"message": "Hello from site_endpoints!"}

+    # You can also adjust server configuration from here
+    svr_core.config.ENABLE_LIFESPAN = True       # if your endpoints need lifespan events svr_core.config.SERVE_STATIC_FILES = False   # if you only need WebSocket/API
 ```

 The file is optional – if it doesn’t exist, the server runs without extra endpoints.